-Value of Stock Options with
+Value of Stock Options

-Name Cas h Payment(2) Accelera ated Vesting(3) V alue of Benefits(3)
+Name Cash Payment(2) with Accelerated Vesting(3) Value of Benefits(4)

-Simon N. Pimstone \$ 592,001 \$ 135,631 \$ 16,226
+Simon N. Pimstone \$ 628,582 \$ 886,431 \$ 17,202

-Ian C. Mortimer 372,185 28,777 9,505
+Ian C. Mortimer 429,258 585,797 10,894

-Y. Paul Goldberg 411,799 26,175 7,274
+James R. Empfield 246,343 308,000 40,705

-Robin P. Sherrington 395,562 32,483 15,703
+Y. Paul Goldberg 437,245 334,473 15,994

-Charles J. Cohen 353,414 10,485 13,500
+Robin P. Sherrington 436,314 334,473 16,663

-- (1) The information in this table has been provided to comply with National Instrument 51-102 Continuous Disclosure Obligations and is not otherwise required to be disclosed by an emerging growth company pursuant to Regulation S-K promulgated by the SEC. - (2) The cash payment includes (i) 18 months base salary for Drs.
-Pimstone, Goldberg, Cohen, and Sherrington and 14 months base salary for Mr. Mortimer ("Payment Period"); (ii) pro-rated portion of his average bonus for 2015; and (iii) employer portion of contributions to group RRSP or equivalent matching plan of 5% of base salary over the Payment Period. - (3) The value of stock options with accelerated vesting represents the value of unvested stock options, calculated by multiplying the number of Common Shares subject to the accelerated portion of the stock option by the amount (if any) by which \$8.04, the closing market price of our Common Shares on December 31, 2015, exceeds the exercise price of such stock option. - (4) Value of benefits include group insurance premiums, provincial healthcare premiums and other insurance premiums over Payment Period.
+- (1) The information in this table has been provided to comply with National Instrument 51-102 Continuous Disclosure Obligations and is not otherwise required to be disclosed by an emerging growth company pursuant to Regulation S-K promulgated by the SEC.
+Except as otherwise indicated, potential payments are denominated in Canadian dollars and have been converted to U.S. dollars for purposes of the table.
+The U.S. dollar per Canadian dollar exchange rate for such conversion was 0.7448 which was the closing Bank of Canada foreign exchange rate on December 30, 2016. - (2) The cash payment includes (i) 18 months base salary for Drs.
+Pimstone, Goldberg and Sherrington, 15 months base salary for Mr. Mortimer and 12 months base salary for Dr. Empfield ("Payment Period"); (ii) pro-rated portion of his average bonus for 2016; and (iii) employer portion of contributions equivalent to 5% of base salary intended for retirement savings over the Payment Period. - (3) The value of stock options with accelerated vesting represents the value of unvested stock options, calculated by multiplying the number of Common Shares subject to the accelerated portion of the stock option by the amount (if any) by which \$7.70, the closing market price of our Common Shares on December 30, 2016, exceeds the exercise price of such stock option.
+Stock options in Canadian dollars were converted to U.S. dollars using the closing Bank of Canada foreign exchange rate on December 30, 2016. - (4) Value of benefits include group insurance premiums, provincial healthcare premiums, where applicable, and other insurance premiums over Payment Period.